domengabrovsek/gcp-ace-prep/questions/questions.md

     - B. Use gcloud iam roles copy and specify your organization as the destination organization.
     - C. In the Google Cloud Platform Console, use the ג€˜create role from roleג€™ functionality.
     - D. In the Google Cloud Platform Console, use the ג€˜create roleג€™ functionality and select all applicable permissions.

+11) You need a dynamic way of provisioning VMs on Compute Engine.
+The exact specifications will be in a dedicated configuration file.
+You want to follow Google's recommended practices.
+Which method should you use?
+    - **A. Deployment Manager**
+    - B. Cloud Composer
+    - C. Managed Instance Group
+    - D. Unmanaged Instance Group

+12) You have a Dockerfile that you need to deploy on Kubernetes Engine.
+What should you do?
+    - A. Use kubectl app deploy <dockerfilename>.
+    - B. Use gcloud app deploy <dockerfilename>.
+    - **C. Create a docker image from the Dockerfile and upload it to Container Registry.
+Create a Deployment YAML file to point to that image.
+Use kubectl to create the deployment with that file.**
+    - D. Create a docker image from the Dockerfile and upload it to Cloud Storage.
+Create a Deployment YAML file to point to that image.
+Use kubectl to create the deployment with that file.

+13) Your development team needs a new Jenkins server for their project.
+You need to deploy the server using the fewest steps possible.
+What should you do?
+    - A. Download and deploy the Jenkins Java WAR to App Engine Standard.
+    - B. Create a new Compute Engine instance and install Jenkins through the command line interface.
+    - C. Create a Kubernetes cluster on Compute Engine and create a deployment with the Jenkins Docker image.
+    - **D. Use GCP Marketplace to launch the Jenkins solution.**

+14) You need to update a deployment in Deployment Manager without any resource downtime in the deployment.
+Which command should you use?
+    - A. gcloud deployment-manager deployments create --config <deployment-config-path>
+    - **B. gcloud deployment-manager deployments update --config <deployment-config-path>**
+    - C. gcloud deployment-manager resources create --config <deployment-config-path>
+    - D. gcloud deployment-manager resources update --config <deployment-config-path>

+15) You need to run an important query in BigQuery but expect it to return a lot of records.
+You want to find out how much it will cost to run the query.
+You are using on-demand pricing.
+What should you do?
+    - A. Arrange to switch to Flat-Rate pricing for this query, then move back to on-demand.
+    - **B. Use the command line to run a dry run query to estimate the number of bytes read.
+Then convert that bytes estimate to dollars using the Pricing Calculator.**
+    - C. Use the command line to run a dry run query to estimate the number of bytes returned.
+Then convert that bytes estimate to dollars using the Pricing Calculator.
+    - D. Run a select count (*) to get an idea of how many records your query will look through.
+Then convert that number of rows to dollars using the Pricing Calculator.

+16) You have a single binary application that you want to run on Google Cloud Platform.
+You decided to automatically scale the application based on underlying infrastructure CPU usage.
+Your organizational policies require you to use virtual machines directly.
+You need to ensure that the application scaling is operationally efficient and completed as quickly as possible.
+What should you do?
+    - A. Create a Google Kubernetes Engine cluster, and use horizontal pod autoscaling to scale the application.
+    - **B. Create an instance template, and use the template in a managed instance group with autoscaling configured.**
+    - C. Create an instance template, and use the template in a managed instance group that scales up and down based on the time of day.
+    - D. Use a set of third-party tools to build automation around scaling the application up and down, based on Stackdriver CPU usage monitoring.